11. Matrices and Other Arraysļ

 ## [3,] 3 6

-What we have obtained is a different view on the same flat data vector.
+We obtained a different view of the same flat data vector.

 incompatible with the newly requested dimensionality.